hutt94/Component-Level_OBI_Retrieval/README.md

 ```

 ## Acknowledgments
 We would like to thank [小學堂](https://xiaoxue.iis.sinica.edu.tw/) for sharing the public OBI data.
-We are also grateful to [Mr. Changxing Li](https://github.com/li1changxing) for his assistance with the code implementation.
+We are also grateful to [Mr. Changxing Li](https://github.com/li1changxing) for his assistance with the data collection and code implementation.